 Student complaints regarding any of the MS-SLP program's policies and procedures or regarding unlawful conduct can be made to the MS-SLP Program Director and the Center Director, as appropriate.
-For a complaint involving the MS-SLP Program Director, the Division Chair should be notified.
+Anonymous suggestions can be made using the comment box found in the student lounge.
+For a complaint involving the MS-SLP Program Director, the Division Dean should be notified.
 Student privacy will be maintained by all institutional employees, following FERPA requirements and the ASHA Code of Ethics.